The Prestigious ASAM Distinguished Fellow Designation

 - Authored content three or more times in an ASAM national publication.

-- Other related clinical contributions such as developing an unique model for addiction treatment or advancing the knowledge base of Addiction Medicine.
+- Other related clinical contributions such as developing a unique model for addiction treatment or advancing the knowledge base of Addiction Medicine.

 - Have contributed significantly to your community in addiction or substance use-related services in at least three of the five areas below:

 - Completed one term as an officer, committee member, or representative to another medical or professional organization such as the AMA, AOA, ASIM, APA, RSA, etc.

 - Made a strong commitment to volunteerism.
-Participation in non-compensated activities of social significance for at least one year such as: volunteer work at community health agencies with charters related to addiction, volunteer services on a Board of Directors for a health agency, or volunteer work with the JCAHO, County Aids Task Force, schools, youth organizations, etc. Additional examples include: teaching alcoholism and drug abuse information to patients in publicly funded treatment or education program, or presentations of formal lectures in the substance abuse field to physicians and/or health care providers in the addiction field.
+Participation in non-compensated activities of social significance for at least one year such as volunteer work at community health agencies with charters related to addiction, volunteer services on a Board of Directors for a health agency, or volunteer work with the JCAHO, County Aids Task Force, schools, youth organizations, etc. Additional examples include: teaching alcoholism and drug abuse information to patients in publicly funded treatment or education programs, or presentations of formal lectures in the substance abuse field to physicians and/or health care providers in the addiction field.

 - Contributed significantly to political or social change in the areas that support the mission of addiction medicine.
 Examples include: